t4qjXH8N/ioBroker.lirc/README.md

 Setup the LIRC daemon for listening.

 ## Donation
-If this project helped you reduce time to develop, you can give me a cup of coffee or a bottle of beer via PayPal(chvorholt@gmail.com) :-)
+If this project helped you to reduce developing time, you can give me a cup of coffee or a bottle of beer via PayPal(chvorholt@gmail.com) :-)

 ## Known Issues
 - channels (remotes) are not removed properly